apache/freemarker/README.md

     Let it do it (as it's an incorrect duplication of the `freemarker` root project).
   - At the end of this process you should have all modules in the Project tree view.
 - "File" -> "Settings"
+  - Under "Build, Execution, Deployment" / "Build Tools" / "Gradle" find the "Build and test using", and "Run tests using" dropdowns, and set all of them to "Gradle".
   - Under "Editor" / "Code style", import and use freemarker/src/ide-settings/IntelliJ-IDEA/Java-code-style-FreeMarker.xml
   - Under "Editor" / "Inspections", import and use